 - If you think a partner has similar signs or was positively diagnosed with gonorrhea

 A sample of fluid, either urine or a swab of the discharge, will be collected then sent to be tested.
 The test results should be back in 2 to 3 days.
 Most of the time the doctor will test for other sexually transmitted infection that may occur with gonorrhea, like chlamydia.

 Treatment for gonorrhea

-Your health care provider will prescribe antibiotics.
+Your healthcare provider will prescribe antibiotics.
 You should completely finish the prescription so that you do not relapse.
 It is best to not have any sexual contact until after you have finished your prescribed course of treatment.
 If you are in a committed monogamous relationship your partner should be tested even if they do not have symptoms and will be given the same course of antibiotics.
 They like you should finish all the medication.
-If you have multiple partners, you need to notify all of them and tell them that you have test positive for gonorrhea and they need to get tested so they can be treated as well.
+If you have multiple partners, you need to notify all of them and tell them that you have tested positive for gonorrhea and they need to get tested so they can be treated as well.
 By practicing safe sex you will greatly reduce the chance of becoming re-infected by someone.